Interferometry of black holes with Hawking radiation: Imaging of black holes with Hawking radiation

-Figure \ref{fig:image0om5b} shows images obtained by Fourier transformation of $G$. $\mathcal{F}[G_1]$ is the image of the black hole by the UP mode with the vacuum fluctuation.
+Figure \ref{fig:image0om5b} shows images obtained by the Fourier transformation of $G$. $\mathcal{F}[G_1]$ is the image of the black hole illuminated by the UP mode with the vacuum fluctuation.
 We superimpose the photon sphere (dotted circle) with the image.
-As the photon sphere is concept in geometric optics, its shape has a finite width in wave optics.
-To identify the location of the photon sphere in our calculation, we define it as the location where intensity of $\mathcal{F}[G_1]$ becomes one-half compared to that of the central bright region.
-The black hole looks like a ``shining star'' with its surface coincides with the photon sphere. $\mathcal{F}[G_2]$ and $\mathcal{F}[\widetilde G_2]$ are images of black hole illuminated by the IN mode which is incoming radiation from the cosmological horizon.
-The emission from the black hole is not included in $G_2$ and $\tilde G_2$.
+As the photon sphere is a concept in geometric optics, its shape has a finite width in wave optics.
+To identify the location of the photon sphere in our calculation, we define it as the location where the intensity of $\mathcal{F}[G_1]$ becomes half of that of the central bright region.
+The black hole has the appearance of a ``shining star'' with its surface coinciding with the photon sphere. $\mathcal{F}[G_2]$ and $\mathcal{F}[\widetilde G_2]$ are images of the black hole illuminated by the IN mode, which is incoming radiation from the cosmological horizon.
+The emission from the black hole is not included in $G_2$ or $\widetilde G_2$.
 The incoming radiation is scattered and absorbed by the black hole.
-A dark circular shadow region sorrounded by a bright ring appears in these images.
-The shadow region is not black because $G_2$ has a contribution of incoming waves directly reaches detectors from the cosmological horizon (see Fig.~\ref{fig:toy}). $\mathcal{F}[G_1+G_2]$ and $\mathcal{F}[G_1+\widetilde G_2]$ are images with contributions of both the UP mode and the IN mode.
+A dark circular shadow region surrounded by a bright ring appears in these images.
+The shadow region is not black, because $G_2$ has a contribution from incoming waves directly reaching the detectors from the cosmological horizon (see Fig.~\ref{fig:toy}). $\mathcal{F}[G_1+G_2]$ and $\mathcal{F}[G_1+\widetilde G_2]$ are images with contributions from both the UP mode and the IN mode.
 The black hole is visible as a bright disk in $\mathcal{F}[G_1+G_2]$.
-Comparing these two images, interference effect sharpen the structure of the photon sphere.
-We can confirm this behavior more clearly by checking one dimensional slice of the images (right panels of Fig.~\ref{fig:image0om5b}.
-Slices of images along $Y_\text{im}=0$ line).
-Depending on values of the phase $\delta$, intensity around the photon sphere becomes brigher and darker compared to the image without interference effect.
-Intensity of inside and outside of the photon sphere is not affected by values of $\delta$.
+A comparison of these two images reveals that the interference effect sharpens the structure of the photon sphere.
+We can confirm this behavior more clearly by checking one-dimensional slice of the images (right panels of Fig.~\ref{fig:image0om5b}; slices of images along the $Y_\text{im}=0$ line).
+Depending on the values of the phase $\delta$, the intensity around the photon sphere becomes brighter or darker than that of the image without the interference effect.
+The intensity inside and outside of the photon sphere is not affected by the values of $\delta$.